lithnet/access-manager-docs/docs/about-ams/Preventing-laternal-movement.md

 Unfortunately, accessing the Microsoft LAPS password is not the most user-friendly experience.
 You need to install a thick client, or use the advanced attribute editor of the Active Directory Users and Computers tool.
 For technicians out in the field this can be problematic, as they may be at a customer site without their own computer.

-Fortunately, Lithnet Access Manager Service (AMS) provides mobile-friendly web-based access to LAPS passwords so they can be accessed from any device with a browser.
-Combined with the ability to support modern authentication protocols like OpenID Connect, you can protect access to these passwords with multi-factor authentication.
+Fortunately, Lithnet Access Manager Service (AMS) provides mobile-friendly web-based access to LAPS passwords so that they can be accessed from any device with a browser.
+Combined with the ability to support modern authentication protocols like OpenID Connect, you can protect access to these passwords with multifactor authentication.

-The Enterprise Edition of Access Manager includes the Lithnet Access Manager Agent (AMA) which can be used to manage the local admin password where Microsoft LAPS isn't or can't used.
+The Enterprise Edition of Access Manager includes the Lithnet Access Manager Agent (AMA) which can be used to manage the local admin password where Microsoft LAPS isn't or can't be used.
 It does not require Active Directory to operate, and therefore allows us to support macOS, Linux, non-domain joined Windows devices, as well as Azure AD joined and registered devices.
-You can of course also use it on Active Directory joined devices, and benefit from some of the other advanced features of the agent.
+You can of course also use it on Active Directory joined devices, and benefit from the other advanced features of the agent.

 The AMA also helps in scenarios where machines are rolled back from a snapshot or restored from a backup.
 Using Microsoft LAPS can be problematic in this case.
 If the machine account password has been changed since the snapshot was taken, no one can log onto the machine with a domain account.
 If the LAPS password was rotated since the snapshot was taken, then not even the local administrator can log in.
 AMA can store the previous passwords in the directory, and record when they were in use, so you can easily get back into the computer in this scenario.

-For added protection, it is highly recommended to [Deny local accounts access to the computer over the network](https://support.microsoft.com/en-au/help/4488256/how-to-block-remote-use-of-local-accounts-in-windows).
+For added protection, it is highly recommended that you [deny local accounts access to the computer over the network](https://support.microsoft.com/en-au/help/4488256/how-to-block-remote-use-of-local-accounts-in-windows).
 This will ensure that the local admin password cannot be used over the network at all.
 It will only work for local logins.

 ## 2. Removing everyone from the local administrators group